-- c.
-Hydrogen Bond - i.
-The slightly on one water molecule is attracted to the slightly of a second water molecule - this creates a .
+i.
+The slightly on one water molecule is attracted to the slightly of a second water molecule - this creates a

 - d.
 Properties of Water (due to water's hydrogen bonds) - i.
 Cohesion: the tendency of molecules of the to stick to one another - ii.
-Adhesion: the tendency of molecules to stick to one another - e.
+Adhesion: the tendency of molecules to stick to one another - iii.
+High Specific Heat: water has better ability to resist than most substances - e.
 Water's Interactions with Other Molecules (due to water's polarity) - i.
 Because water is a polar molecule, some molecules are to water, while others are by water. - ii.
 Hydrophilic: to be """ " other polar molecules are attracted to water and mix well with water - iii.
 Hydrophobic: to be "" nonpolar molecules are repelled by water and do not mix well with water - f.
 Benefits of Water's Polarity - i.
 Water's ability to attract and repel molecules is essential for life on Earth. - ii.
-Examples: - 1.
-Creates surface tension, essential for small animals, such as water striders and some spiders - 2.
+Examples: - Creates surface tension, essential for small animals, such as water striders and some spiders - 2.
 Allows for plants to absorb and transport water - 3.
-Prevents quick evaporation in bodies of water like lakes and oceans
+Prevents guick evaporation in bodies of water like lakes and oceans h. pH Scale

 - g.
 Water's Ability to Dissolve Other Substances - i.
 Solution: a uniform mixture of a substance - ii.
 Solvent: the substance present in amount - iii.
 Solute: the substance present in a amount - iv.
 Aqueous solution: a solution where is the solvent - v.
 FYI: Water is the main solvent in blood, cells, and plants.
-This allows our bodies to dissolve things with polar areas or with ions. - h. pH Scale - i. pH is not a part of the Unit 1 Learning Targets but will be references when learning about protein denaturation in LT 1.8.B. - ii. - iii.
+This allows our bodies to dissolve things with polar areas or with ions.

+- i. pH is not a part of the Unit 1 Learning Targets but will be references when learning about protein denaturation in LT 1.8.B.

+- .

+- iii.
 0 = most acidic